 We will also keep your GP informed about your treatment and recovery plan and progress.
 Our report will be added to your medical records and kept by your GP.

 The NHS covers all the costs of your treatment with us.
-You only pay for extra personal items, such as phone calls, just as you would in an NHS hospital.
+You only pay for extra personal items, such as phone calls, magazines or newspapers and visitor’s meals, just as you would in an NHS hospital.